 Choosing the right drive type depends on the usage pattern.
-Improper use of entry hard drives (workload rating that exceeds 55 TB/year) leads to significant risk and increases the failure rate of the drives.

-For more information about these hard drives, see the 512e and 4Kn Disk Formats white paper and 4K Sector HDD FAQ document at Dell.com/poweredgemanuals.
+Due to industry advances, in some cases, the larger capacity drives have been changed to a larger sector size.
+The larger sector size can have impacts on operating systems and applications.
+For more information about these hard drives, see the 512e and 4Kn Disk Formats whitepaper and 4K Sector HDD FAQ document at Dell.com/poweredgemanuals.

-CAUTION: Before removing or installing a hot swappable hard drive, read the storage controller card documentation to ensure that the host adapter is configured to support hot swappable hard drive removal and installation.
+CAUTION: Before attempting to remove or install a hard drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support hot swappable hard drive removal and insertion.

-↑ CAUTION: Do not turn off or restart your system while the hard drive is being formatted.
+CAUTION: Do not turn off or restart your system while the hard drive is being formatted.
 Doing so can cause a hard drive failure.